RolphH/request-tracker-cookbook/README.md

 5. Run the tests, ensuring they all pass
 6. Submit a Pull Request using Github

-After 3 consistent patches you become a commiter :)
+After 3 consistent patches you become a committer :)